 Resiliency capabilities enable processing and data access to continue in spite of a failure, possibly with reduced resources.
 These capabilities usually require that you reboot the system, and this is counted as repair time in the availability equation.

 The Sun Fire logic DC power system is modular at the system board level.
 Bulk

 56-VDC is supplied through a circuit protector to each system board.
 This 56 volts is converted through several small DC-to-DC converters to the specific low voltages needed on the board.
 Failure of a DC-to-DC converter affects only that particular system board.
 You need to configure only as many bulk DC power supplies as are needed for the particular system configuration.
-The standard redundant configurations are three DC power supplies for up to three system boards and six DC power supplies for up to six system boards on the Sun Fire E6900 system.
+The standard redundant configurations are three DC power supplies for up to three system boards and six DC power supplies for a maximum configuration on the Sun Fire 6800 system.

 The System Controller board contains the system controller interface as well as the clock source and the emergency shutdown logic.
 Optionally, you can configure two System Controller boards in the system for redundancy.

 The Repeater, CPU/Memory boards, and the I/O subsystems hold the DC-to-DC converters that power the address repeater, the system data controller, the system data crossbar, and all other ASICs.
 If one Repeater board fails, the system will continue to operate in a degraded mode, which includes two of the four address buses and data buses.

 If you have a failure of an UltraSPARC-III processor, the dual data switch, the external cache SRAMs, or the associated support ASICs, the failed processor can be isolated from the remainder of the system by a power-on self-test (POST) configuration step.
 As long as there is at least one functioning processor available in the configuration, the system can operate.